eeditiones/tei-publisher-ner/README.md

 2. The plain text is sent to the `/entities` endpoint of the named entity recognition API, which returns a JSON array of the entities found
 3. TEI Publisher re-maps each received entity back to its position in the original TEI XML and creates an annotation, which is inserted into the web annotation editor

+**Note**: as this feature is still under development, you need the `feature/annotations-nlp` branch of TEI Publisher, which integrates the NER API into the web-annotation editor.

 ## Installation

 1. Install dependencies by running